tlahin/roger_skyline_1/README.md

   `sudo ufw allow <portnumber>/tcp`.

   For later purposes we want to enable other connections aswell such as HTTP and HTTPS:
-  `sudo ufw allow proto tcp from any to any port 80,443`, port 80 being HTTP and 443 HTTPS.
+  `sudo ufw allow proto tcp from any to any port 80,443`, port 80 being HTTP and 443 being HTTPS.

 # DoS protection